nk17kumar/GeeksforGeeks/README.md

 # GeeksforGeeks

-This respository contains the link to all my articles on Advanced Data Structures and Algorithms that I hava written during my internship at GeeksforGeeks.
+This repository contains the link to all my articles on Advanced Data Structures and Algorithms that I wrote during my internship period at GeeksforGeeks.